-A True California Treasure
+A true California treasure

 Nearly a century in the making

 The Ranch was acquired in 1924 by Kemper and Litta Belle Campbell, both attorneys practicing law in Los Angeles.
-At the time, it was called the North Verde Ranch.
+At the time it was called the North Verde Ranch.
 In 1929, the Campbells enlisted John Byers, the well-known architect and builder noted for use of the Spanish Colonial revival style, to design their home on the Ranch.
 The Main House was built of adobe bricks made from materials on the Ranch and dried in the sun, using the same method as the Monterey-style homes of early California.
-Shortly after the Main House was built, the Campbells decided to relocate and make the Ranch their family's primary residence.
-They raised their children there, while they continued to split their time between Victorville and Los Angeles.
+After the Main House was built, the Campbells decided to relocate and make the Ranch their family's primary residence.
+They raised their children there while they continued to split their time between Victorville and Los Angeles.